Frequently Asked Questions

 Most importantly, you deserve a community that delivers value.

-Can I afford a CCRC?
+Can I afford a Continuing Care Retirement Community (CCRC)?

 What is the average cost of a Life Plan Community?